joneavila/DRAL/DRAL-corpus/README.md

 # -c for "create", -v for "verbose", and -f for "location of archive"
 ```

-Compare files in a new release to a previous release with `diff`.
-To copy only new files for a new release, copy the files of the new release into the previous release, select "skip" for duplicate files, then in the previous release sort by Date Created.

 ```zsh
 python make_release.py -i <path_to_input_directory> -o <path_to_output_directory>
 ```

+### Create an incremental release

+Compare files in a new release to a previous release with `diff`.
+To copy only new files
+for a new release, copy the files of the new release into the previous release, select
+"skip" for duplicate files, then in the previous release sort by Date Created.

+### Specific to DRAL 8.0

+For DRAL 8.0, run `add_partition_metadata_release_8.py`

+#### Create LDC release from DRAL 8.0 release

+1. Run `make_release_ldc.py`
+2. (Optional) Run `validate-audio-files-ldc-release.sh`

-### New release checklist
+## New release checklist

 - Create a backup of the raw data from the shared OneDrive.
-- Run the make release script.
+- Run the post-processing script.
 - If the script raises warnings, fix them and re-run.
   - Fix the trouble markups in ELAN.
-  - If there are markups with "DELETE" or similar note left by annotator, see instructions below to redact these segments.
+  - If there are markups with "DELETE" or similar note left by annotator, see
+    instructions below to redact these segments.
 - Review the metadata and compare to last release.
-Copy the new or updated files to create the new release.
-Do not copy the `-complete` CSV files, used for dissertation work.
+Copy the new or updated files to
+  create the new release.
+Do not copy the `-complete` CSV files, used for dissertation
+  work.
 - Add changes to the change log markdown file.
 - Copy the change log markdown file to the release directory.
 - Upload fixed annotation files and audio files to OneDrive, replacing the old ones.
 - Archive the release.
 The `tar` command is in `DRAL-corpus/README.md`
 - Upload the release to the shared OneDrive, copy to a flash drive to share later.

-### How to redact conversation audio
+## Redact conversation audio

-There has only been one request for redacting audio, so I haven't automated this process.
+There has only been one request for redacting audio, so I haven't automated this
+process.
 Below are instructions for redacting a single segment of conversation audio.
 Adjust instructions if there are multiple segments.

-- Open the markup file in ELAN, note the start time, end time, and duration of the segment to redact.
+- Open the markup file in ELAN, note the start time, end time, and duration of the
+  segment to redact.
 This should have been annotated with "DELETE" or some other text.
 - Rename both audio and markup files by appending `-before-redaction`
 - Open the audio in Audacity to delete the segment
   - In the *Selection* area towards the bottom, enter the start time and end time